aregtech/areg-sdk-demo/README.md

 ### Method 2: Integrate via AREG SDK Package (vcpkg)

-> [!NOTE]
+> [!IMPORTANT]
 > AREG SDK is prepared and tested to be a `vcpkg` package.
 It is expected to be included in the upcoming version 2.0.0

 Projects using CMake can integrate AREG SDK through the `vcpkg` package manager.
-To install if follow these steps:
+To install, follow these steps:

 1. Clone, build and install vcpkg by following the instructions in the [official vcpkg repository](https://github.com/microsoft/vcpkg).
 2. Install the AREG SDK package using the following commands: